-ASTM D6055 Standard Test Methods for Mechanical Handling of Unitized Loads and Large Shipping Cases and Crates
+ASTM D6055 Mechanical Handling of Unitized Loads and Large Shipping Cases and Crates

 An ASTM-D-6055 test lab must be able to provide the testing using one of the following seven test methods:

 Test Method A: Fork Truck Handling.
 This method is used for testing the ability of the shipping unit to withstand repeated handlings of a fork truck.
-In performing the fork truck handling test, use an actual lift truck with fork attachment to lift the shipping unit.
-The lift truck and blade(s) shall be capable of handling the size and quantity of products in accordance with current practice.
+In performing the fork truck handling test, use an actual lift truck with a fork attachment to lift the shipping unit.
+The lift truck and blade(s) shall be capable of handling the size and quantity of products per current practice.

 Test Method B: Spade Lift Test.
-Test method B is used or lifting by spade lift attachment to determine the ability of the handling flap of the case or shipping unit to withstand repeated lifting and handling.
-In performing the spade lift test, use an actual lift truck with spade lift attachment to lift the shipping unit under the lifting flap.
-The lift truck and blade(s) must be capable of handling the size and quantity of products in accordance with current practice.
+Test method B is used for lifting by spade lift attachment to determine the ability of the handling flap of the case or shipping unit to withstand repeated lifting and handling.
+In performing the spade lift test, use an actual lift truck with a spade lift attachment to lift the shipping unit under the lifting flap.
+The lift truck and blade(s) must be capable of handling the size and quantity of products per current practice.